 As a prudential risk management measure, certain caps have been fixed on exposure of NEIA on a single country, project or exporter.

-Broadly, the country caps are in the range of 10 to 20% of Maximum Liability Permissible.
-However, for SAARC countries, the caps are in the range of 30-40%.
-The cap for supply contracts projects ranges between 5 to 10% of Maximum Liability Permissible and for other than supply contracts it is 10 to 15%.
-The Exporter -wise exposure cap is 15% of the Maximum Liability Permissible and the buyer cap is between 5 to 20% of the Maximum Liability Permissible.
+- Broadly, the country caps are in the range of 10% to 20% of Maximum Liability Permissible.
+However, for SAARC countries, the caps are in the range of 30% to 40%. - The cap for supply contracts projects ranges between 5% to 10% of Maximum Liability Permissible and for other than supply contracts it is 10% to 15%. - The Exporter -wise exposure cap is 15% of the Maximum Liability Permissible for BC-NEIA covers and 10% for guarantee support extended for ECGC covers. - The buyer cap is between 5% to 40% of the Maximum Liability Permissible.